chiostro/sendmail_backup_monitoring_termux/README.md

 To send an email with an attachment:

-You can use the provided script test_email_attached.sh to send emails automatically with attachments.:
+You can use the provided script test_email_attached.sh to send emails automatically with attachment PDF.:

 How to Use the Backup Script
 The backup script allows you to back up any folder by specifying the folder path as an argument.
 The backup will be compressed into a .tar.gz file.

 Example:

+    ```bash
-./backup.sh /storage/emulated/0/Download
+    sh backup.sh /storage/emulated/0/Download
+    ```

 This command will create a backup of the Download folder and store it as YYMMDD_HHMM_backup.tar.gz in the current directory.

 Monitor Your Smartphone’s Resources